KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 **Anonymous forms** are a great way of **allowing people outside of your organisation** to interact with your processes.
 It could be something as simple as a feedback form or a GDPR data request but as we all know a contact form never ends with the contact submission.
 There is always a process or a series of steps behind each public/anonymous form that might culminate with an actionable result back to the person that started the submission, or person assigned to manage the form.

-Anonymous forms can be embedded using iframes or inline frames, a HTML tag that allows for external document nesting and safe displaying within other web-based applications.
+Anonymous forms can be embedded using iframes or inline frames.
+Inline frames are HTML elements that allow another HTML page(s) to be loaded within the document, basically allowing one webpage within another.
 In Kianda there are effectively two types of anonymous forms:

 - [New process instance anonymous form URL](#new-process-instance-anonymous-form-url)
 - [Existing process anonymous form URL](#existing-instance-anonymous-form-url)